KrumpetPirate/AAXtoMP3/README.md

 The purpose of this software is to convert AAX (or AAXC) files to common MP3, M4A, M4B, flac and ogg formats through a basic bash script frontend to FFMPEG.

-Audible uses this file format to maintain DRM restrictions on their audio books and if you download your book through your library it will be stored in this format.
+Audible uses the AAX file format to maintain DRM restrictions on their audio books and if you download your book through your library it will be stored in this format.